-The TPS54350 requires an input decoupling capacitor and, depending on the application, a bulk input capacitor.
-The minimum value for the decoupling capacitor, C9, is

-$10\mu$ F. A high quality ceramic type X5R or X7R is recommended.
+The TPS54550 requires an input decoupling capacitor and, depending on the application, a bulk input capacitor.
+The minimum recommended value for the decoupling capacitor, C9, is 10 μF.
+A high-quality ceramic type X5R or X7R is recommended.
 The voltage rating should be greater than the maximum input voltage.
-Additionally some bulk capacitance may be needed, especially if the TPS54350 circuit is not located within about 2 inches from the input voltage source.
-The value for this capacitor is not critical but it also should be rated to handle the maximum input voltage including ripple voltage and should filter the output so that input ripple voltage is acceptable.
+A smaller value may be used as long as all other requirements are met; however 10 μF has been shown to work well in a wide variety of circuits.
+Additionally, some bulk capacitance may be needed, especially if the TPS54550 circuit is not located within about 2 inches from the input voltage source.
+The value for this capacitor is not critical but should be rated to handle the maximum input voltage including ripple voltage, and should filter the output so that input ripple voltage is acceptable.

-This input ripple voltage can be approximated by equation 9:
+This input ripple voltage can be approximated by Equation 9:

-$$\Delta V{\rm IN} = \frac{I{\rm OUT(MAX)} \times 0.25}{C{\rm BULK} \times f{\rm sw}} + \left(I{\rm OUT(MAX)} \times \text{ESR}{\rm MAX}\right)$$ (10)
+$$\Delta V{\rm IN} = \frac{I{\rm OUT(MAX)} \times 0.25}{C{\rm BULK} \times f{\rm sw}} + \left(I{\rm OUT(MAX)} \times ESR{\rm MAX}\right)$$ (9)

-Where $I{OUT(MAX)}$ is the maximum load current, $f{SW}$ is the switching frequency, $C{BULK}$ is the bulk capacitor value and ESRMAX is the maximum series resistance of the bulk capacitor.
+Where $I{OUT(MAX)}$ is the maximum load current, f{SW} is the switching frequency, C{BULK} is the bulk capacitor value and ESR{MAX} is the maximum series resistance of the bulk capacitor.

 The maximum RMS ripple current also needs to be checked.
-For worst case conditions, this can be approximated by equation 10:
+For worst case conditions, this can be approximated by Equation 10:

-$$I{CIN} = \frac{I{OUT(MAX)}}{2}$$ (11)
+$$I{CIN} = \frac{I{OUT(MAX)}}{2}$$ (10)

-In this case the input ripple voltage would be 140 mV and the RMS ripple current would be 1.5 A. The maximum voltage across the input capacitors would be VIN max plus delta VIN/2.
+In this case, the input ripple voltage would be 140 mV and the RMS ripple current would be 2.5 A. It is also important to note that the actual input voltage ripple will be greatly affected by parasitics associated with the layout and the output impedance of the voltage source.
+The actual input voltage ripple for this circuit is shown in Figure 34 and is larger than the calculated value.
+This measured value is still below the specified input limit of 300 mV.
+The maximum voltage across the input capacitors would be VIN max plus Δ VIN/2.
 The chosen bulk and bypass capacitors are each rated for 25 V and the combined ripple current capacity is greater than 3 A, both providing ample margin.
 It is very important that the maximum ratings for voltage and current are not exceeded under any circumstance.